Equilibris/dissertation/proposal.typ

 = Core project

-This project will be implementing the state-machine encoding (@sme) of coinductive types, and formalising the equivalence between these two engodings (@equiv).
+This project will be implementing the state-machine encoding (@sme) of coinductive types, and formalising the equivalence between these two embedding (@equiv).
 I will start with the special example of equivalence between `Stream`s in the two representations, then building up to the general cofix structure.